Equilibrium States for Piecewise Weakly Convex Interval Maps: Introduction

 \section{Introduction}

-Consider $T:[0,1]\rightarrow [0,1]$ to be a non-singular \textit{piecewise monotone and, orientation-preserving transformation}, i.e., there are numbers $0=a_{0}<\cdots < a_{N}=1$ such that for each $1\leq k \leq N$ the restriction $T_{k}:=T|_{[a_{k-1},a_{k})}$ is strictly increasing and continuous, and $m\circ T^{-1}_{k}$ is absolutely continuous with respect to $m$, where $m$ is the Lebesgue measure.
-Since each branch $T_{k}$ is injective, an extended inverse function can be defined as follows: for each $x\in [0,1]$ Since $\psi_{k}$ is differentiable for Lebesgue almost every point, we may assume that for each $1\leq k \leq N$, the function $\sum^{k}_{i=1}\psi_{i}'$ is upper-semicontinuous.
-In \cite{bmvs}, Bose, Maume-Deschamps, Schmitt, and Shin considered non-singular piecewise monotone and orientation preserving maps such that \begin{enumerate} \item $T'(0)>1$ and $T_{k}'(a_{k-1})>0$ for each $1\leq k \leq N$. \item the function $\sum^{k}_{i=1}\psi_{i}'$ is non-increasing for each $1\leq k\leq N$. \end{enumerate} For each map $T$ satisfying these two conditions, the existence of a $T$-invariant measure, absolutely continuous (ACIM) with respect to the Lebesgue measure, was established (see \cite[Theorem 1.1]{bmvs}).
-This generalizes Lasota and Yorke's results on a class $\mathcal{C}$ of piecewise monotone, orientation-preserving transformations in which each $T_{k}$ is convex, $T_{k}(a_{k-1})=0$ and $T'(0)>1$ (see Example \ref{ConvexTransformationsLasotaYorke} and \cite{ly}).
-Our objective is to extend the study of the ergodic properties of a subfamily satisfying conditions (\ref{Cond1}) and (\ref{Cond2}) but still containing $\mathcal{C}$.
+Let $T:[0,1]\rightarrow [0,1]$ be a \textit{piecewise monotone, orientation-preserving transformation}; that is, there is a fixed partition $0=a_{0}<\cdots < a_{N}=1$ such that for each $1\leq k \leq N$ the restriction $T_{k}:=T|_{I_{k}}$, where $I_{k}=[a_{k-1},a_{k})$, is strictly increasing and continuous.
+Suppose furthermore that $T$ is non-singular, i.e., $m\circ T^{-1}_{k}$ is absolutely continuous with respect to $m$ for each $1\leq k\leq N$, where $m$ is the Lebesgue measure.
+Since each branch $T_{k}$ is injective, an extended inverse function can be defined on $[0,1]$: for each $x\in [0,1]$ where $\mathring{I_{k}}=(a_{k-1},a_{k})$.
+Since $\psi_{k}$ is differentiable for Lebesgue almost every point, we may assume that for each $1\leq k \leq N$ the function $\sum^{k}_{i=1}\psi_{i}'$ is upper semicontinuous.
+In \cite{bmss}, Bose, Maume-Deschamps, Schmitt, and Shin considered non-singular piecewise monotone and orientation-preserving maps such that \begin{enumerate} \item $T'(0)>1$ and $T_{k}'(a_{k-1})>0$ for each $1\leq k \leq N$. \item the function $\sum^{k}_{i=1}\psi_{i}'$ is non-increasing for each $1\leq k\leq N$. \end{enumerate} For each map $T$ satisfying these two conditions, the existence of a $T$-invariant measure absolutely continuous with respect to the Lebesgue measure (ACIM) was established (see \cite[Theorem 1.1]{bmss}).
+For such maps the Perron--Frobenius operator preserves the cone of non-increasing, non-negative functions on the unit interval.
+Recall that fixed points of the Perron--Frobenius operator correspond to ACIMs with respect to $m$.
+This generalizes Lasota and Yorke's results on a class $\mathcal{C}$ of piecewise monotone, orientation-preserving transformations in which each $T_{k}$ is convex, $T_{k}(a_{k-1})=0$, and $T'(0)>1$ (see Example \ref{ConvexTransformationsLasotaYorke} and \cite{ly}).
+In that setting, the Perron--Frobenius operator preserves the space of functions of bounded variation.
+Our objective is to establish the existence of equilibrium states for geometric potentials for a subfamily satisfying conditions (\ref{Cond1}) and (\ref{Cond2}) while still containing $\mathcal{C}$.